interledger/open-payments-cli/README.md

 ### `session:wa:set-receiving <walletAddress>`

-Sets the receiving wallet address for the session to be used in requests going forward.
+Sets the receiving wallet address for the session to be used in incoming payment requests going forward.

+### `session:wa:set-sending <walletAddress>`

+Sets the sending wallet address for the session to be used in requests for quotes and outgoing payments going forward.

 ### `scenario <fileName>`